Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees

-In this section, first, we use an example to illustrate how a non-stationary policy in a POMDP can be represented as an FSC.
-We will then describe how we can use the DT-based techniques to make this policy more explainable.
+We illustrate how a non-stationary POMDP policy can be represented as an FSC.
 As a running example, we use the cheese-maze model~\cite{littman1995learning} as detailed in~\cref{ex:maze}.

-\begin{example}[Maze] Consider the maze in \cref{fig:maze} which can be modeled as a POMDP.
-In the initial observation, a mouse is randomly put in the grid.
-The objective for the mouse is to reach the target (cheese) while avoiding traps placed in the grid.
-Each cell in the grid represents a distinct state, and the mouse can move in one of the four possible cardinal directions at each step unless there is a wall blocking it.
-However, the mouse's observations are limited to observing the surrounding walls, preventing it from distinguishing between cells with identical wall configurations.
-Consequently, there are only seven distinct observations (with the target and traps considered as separate observations).
+\begin{example}[Maze] Consider the maze in \cref{fig:maze}, modeled as a POMDP.
+A mouse is initially placed randomly in the grid in a state with observation blue.
+Its objective is to reach the target (cheese) while avoiding the traps.
+Each cell represents a distinct state, and the mouse can move in one of the four possible cardinal directions at each step unless blocked by a wall.
+However, the mouse's observations are limited to local wall configurations, making it unable to distinguish between cells with identical surroundings (indicated by the same color).
+Consequently, there are only seven distinct observations, with the target and traps considered as separate ones.

 \end{example}